mapsforge/mapsforge/docs/MapCreation.md

 python shape2osm.py --output-location land output.shp
 ```

-We now have an OSM XML file with land represented as polygons with the tag "natural" -> "nosea".
+We now have `land.osm`, an OSM XML file with land represented as polygons with the tag "natural" -> "nosea".

 ## Sea